revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBuffer/GetStringAt.md

 ## Return Value

 Text string read from the buffer, sans any color information.
 Out-of-bounds coordinates return an empty string.
 0 or negative length values return an empty string.
-Returned strings with null character values are trimmed from the string.
+Returned strings with `\0` character values are trimmed from the string.

 ## See Also